The 7 Best 800+ GSM Towels of 2026: Spa-Level Luxury Without the Mildew

 Cozy Earth (3.6 rating)

-Cozy Earth bamboo towels
+Cozy Earth bamboo bath towels

-Also, Cozy Earth’s pricing is aggressive for a 3.6-rated product.
+Cozy Earth’s pricing is also aggressive for a 3.6-rated product.
 There are better options for the money.

-Care for 800+ GSM Towels
+Care for 800+ GSM towels

 Heavy towels need slightly different care than lighter ones.